cforall/llheap/README.md

 ### New control operations

 These routines are called *once* during llheap startup to set specific limits.
-To set a value, defining the specific routine in an application and return the desired value.
+To set a value, define a specific routine in an application and return the desired value.

 ### `size_t malloc_expansion( void )`
 set the amount (bytes) to extend the heap when there is insufficient free storage to service an allocation request.